adiluzz/game-of-life/README.md

 ## Getting Started

+1. Clone the repositiory
-Install dependencies:
+2. Install dependencies:
 ```console
 npm install
 ```

-Run project:
+3. Run project:
 ```console
 npm run dev
 ```

 ## POST /api/board

-This request will create a new board (and replace the old one). an example request body should specify the size and live cell in this way:
+This request will create a new board (and replace the old one).
+The request body should specify the size and live cell in this way:

 ```json
 {